helonayala/wind_blade_crack_data/README.md

 # wind_blade_crack_data
 bash scripts for downloading wind blade crack data and unziping it

+*~80 GBs will be downloaded. after unziping, the dataset will require 211 GB*

 # create a folder and navigate to it, e.g.
 `mkdir wind_blade`